parterburn/dabble.me/README.md

 I recommend forking and setting up a server at [Heroku](https://heroku.com/).
 You can generate a free SSL certificate at [StartSSL](https://www.startssl.com/).

 You will need to setup Mailgun to receive incoming emails and point them to your app to parse.

+In order to turn on scheduled emails in Heroku, you'll need to add an hourly job using the Heroku Scheduler.
 ```
 rake entry:send_hourly_entries
 ```